 Utah Arts and Museums, Art Works for Kids!, the Utah State Board of Education, and the Utah Parent Teacher Association, the Utah Arts Education Partnership (UAEP) is an operating alliance for the Beverley Taylor Sorenson Arts Learning Program (BTSALP).
 This continuing initiative, funded by the Utah Legislature, integrates quality arts education into the curriculum of Utah elementary schoolchildren by: funding the salaries of arts specialists to work side-by-side with classroom teachers and district arts coordinators to provide curriculum support and administrative coordination; promoting partnerships with universities to offer pre-service and professional development training; and providing one-time money to purchase equipment and art materials.
 The BTSALP is administered through the Utah State Board of Education.

 Arts education offers many connections to resources for professional development offered through universities, school districts, arts companies and organizations of arts professionals.
 We also highlight links to toolkits, lesson plans, curriculum development and funding to help you strengthen your school arts programs.

-Teaching Artist Profiles
+Teaching Artist Roster

 Technical Assistance Outreach

-Traveling Exhibits Program
+Traveling Exhibitions Program

 Traveling exhibitions are a collaborative partnership with Utah museums, colleges, university and community galleries, arts and cultural centers, libraries and schools.
-These exhibitions are taken on tour around the state with accompanying educational materials.
+These exhibitions tour the state with accompanying educational materials.
 The exhibitions provide public access to quality visual arts, nurture understanding of diverse art forms and cultures, and promote creativity and encourage cultural activities in local communities.
 Exhibitions are available to schools, colleges, museums, libraries, and community and cultural centers in Utah.